 North Carolina Population 2017

 Situated on the east coast of the United States, North Carolina is just the 28th largest state in the country in terms of area but it has a relatively high population density.
 The North Carolina population statistics make for very interesting reading as a whole, but how do the numbers stack up in recent years?
-It's estimated North Carolina's population has reached exceed 10 million in 2016, up from the 2010 population of 9.53 million.
+It's estimated North Carolina's population has reached 10.26 million in 2017 up from the 2010 population of 9,535,483.
 North Carolina currently has a very healthy growth rate of 1.13%, which ranks 14th in the nation.

-It's now estimated that North Carolina's population has grown even further to 10,042,802, making North Carolina the 10th most populous state in the entire country.
+It's now estimated that North Carolina's population has grown even further to 10.26 million, making North Carolina the 10th most populous state in the country.

 North Carolina may only rank in the lower middle half of the US in terms of size but it more than makes up for those statistics with its population density.
 The total surface area is 53,819 square miles (139,390 square kilometers) and there is an average of 196 people for every square mile.
 This makes North Carolina the 15th most densely populated state in the US.